jkubis96/JBioSeqTools/README.md

 data_dict = st.get_sequences_gene(gene_name, species = 'human', max_results = 20)
 ```

+    This function gets sequences from NCBI database based on gene name & species

+    Args:
+        gene_name (str) - name of searching gene in the HGNC nomenclature
+        species (str) - specie for which the gene sequence is searching (human / mouse / rat / both* / both2* / multi* / other**).
+Default: 'human'

+            *both - gene sequences for Mus musculus and Homo sapiens
+            *both2 - gene sequences for Rattus norvegicus and Homo sapiens
+            *multi - gene sequences for Mus musculus, Rattus norvegicus, and Homo sapiens

+            **other - the user can provide any species in Latin language via binomial nomenclature eg. Bos taurus, Zea mays, Sus scrofa, Danio rerio, Oryza sativa ...

+        max_results (int) - number of maximal amount of results for the provided gene and species.
+Default: 20
+        input_dict (dict) - dictionary of metadata provided by the user

+    Returns:
+        dict: Dictionary including all sequence variants, their names, features, and IDs of provided gene

 <br />

 #### 1.4.
 Downloading  sequences with accession numbers <a id="downloading-accession"></a>